SAMMISolutions/docs/doc_posts/_integrations-obs/obs.md

 <hr>

 #### Connect SAMMI to OBS Websocket
-Please note that there is no need to download OBS Websocket 5.0 if you are running OBS version 28 as it is bundled with the OBS install.
-You will only need to download the OBS 4.9.1-compat plugin if you wish to run OBS Websocket 4.
+You do not need to download OBS Websocket 5.0 if you are running OBS version 28 as it is bundled with the OBS install.
+You will only need to download the OBS 4.9.1-compat plugin if you wish to run OBS Websocket 4.9 which some extensions might still need.

 In your SAMMI click on **OBS Connections** at the bottom menu:
 - `Name`: Name of your OBS.
 The first OBS will always be Main and cannot be changed.
 - `Protocol`: Choose the protocol your OBS Websocket is using.
-Choose obsws4 or obsws5 accordingly.
+Choose OBSws4 or OBSws5 accordingly.
 - `IP`: IP Address of the OBS Websocket.
 Unless you're connecting to an OBS on another computer, it will be always `127.0.0.1`.
 - `Port`: Port of the OBS Websocket.
 Must match the port in your OBS-Tools-Websocket Server Settings.
-By default, 4444 is the port for obsws4 and 4455 is the port for obsws5.
+Default port for OBSws5 is `4455` and for OBSws4 `4444`.
+We do not recommend changing the default port.
 - `Password`: Password to authorize with OBS Websocket.
-Leave empty, unless you checked Enable Authorization in OBS-Tools-Websocket Server Settings.
+Leave empty, unless you checked Enable Authorization in OBS-Tools-OBS Websocket Settings.
 In that case the passwords must match.
 - `Auto Connect`: Whether you want SAMMI to automatically connect to OBS Websocket on launch
 - `Non-Blocking`: Leave unchecked unless you have difficulties connecting to OBS Websocket.
 - `Fetch OBS Data`: Whether you want to fetch OBS Data (such as current scenes and their items) from this particular OBS Websocket connection.

-  {% include image.html w="75" src="obs-settings.png" alt="OBSWS settings in SAMMI and OBS must match" type="image" %}
+  {% include image.html w="75" src="obs_connection.png" alt="OBSWS settings in SAMMI and OBS must match" type="image" %}

-Once you press **connect**, you should see a yellow notification message `OBS [Main Connected]` and the status indicator for `Main OBS` in the left bottom corner should change from red to green.
+Once you press **connect**, you should see the `OBS Main` light indicator turn from red to green in your SAMMI.

-  {% include image.html w="75" src="obs-connected.png" alt="OBS is connected" %}

 <hr>